 - SINGLE PUMP MACHINES ONLY: When brewing on one group and another group is activated, some water will be diverted to the second (or third) group.
 This will slightly reduce available brew pressure. - Expansion valve may be set too loose.
 Check that the pressure in the brew system reaches 10-12 bar while heating from a cold state.
 If the pressure does not exceed brew pressure, the expansion valve will need to be tightened. - Check pump to make sure pressure is properly set. - Water supply hose to the pump is kinked. - Water filter is plugged.
 Check and replace if necessary. - Brew valves are worn and water is being diverted to the discharge (drain).
+Check that the brew valves are not discharging water while the group is on.
 Look for error VMUF0#.